 - E19.26R Candidates must not have in their possession at their place in the examination room nor make use of any book, manuscript, calculator, personal computer, electronic organiser, smartwatch or similar device or any other aid which is not specifically allowed in the rubric of the examination paper.
-Candidates are not permitted to use their mobile phone during the duration of their exam. - E19.27 A candidate who brings any unauthorised item to their place by mistake shall inform an invigilator immediately they discover its presence. - E19.28 Exceptionally, a candidate with temporary or permanent reasonable adjustment may be authorised in advance by the Disability Service to have available and use additional aids not specified in the rubric of the paper or by the assessment regulations.
+Candidates are not permitted to use their mobile phone during the duration of their exam. - E19.26R Candidates must not have in their possession at their place in the examination room or nor make use of any book, manuscript, calculator, personal computer, electronic organiser, smartwatch or similar device or any other aid which is not specifically allowed in the rubric of the examination paper.
+Candidates are not permitted to use their mobile phone/mobile device during the duration of their exam or other controlled conditions assessment unless otherwise stated in the assessment brief/examination rubric. - E19.27 A candidate who brings any unauthorised item to their place by mistake shall inform an invigilator immediately they discover its presence. - E19.28 Exceptionally, a candidate with temporary or permanent reasonable adjustment may be authorised in advance by the Disability Service to have available and use additional aids not specified in the rubric of the paper or by the assessment regulations.